mitridates/FormCollection/README.md

 The javascript part is simple.
 Create an instance with the wrapper selector as argument.

-- Add a jsonToCbar function to control the string rendered in navbar ( in .js-cbar_txt) on  addEventListener("...", jsonToCbar).
+- Add a jsonToNavbar function to show a custom string in .js-nav>.js-nav_txt.

-- Use the instance to load previous data (json in mysql for example).
+- Load previous data if required (mysql json field for example).

 ```javascript